-The functional resume format focuses more on matching the job requirements and the job description.
-The purpose of this format is to highlight the special skills you possess that perfectly match the current job offer.
-We recommend the functional resume format for applicants who have gaps in their work history.
+The purpose of this format is to highlight the special skills you have that perfectly match the current job offer.
+We recommend the functional resume format to applicants who have gaps in their work history.

-This is also the ideal format for those making a transition, so that past work history that isn’t directly connected to the job offer won’t have to make an appearance in the resume.
+This is also the ideal format for those making a transition, so that past work history that isn’t directly connected to the job you are applying to doesn’t have to be included when you make a CV.

 Also, individuals entering the workforce for the first time can use this format to highlight their professional skills rather than their work history.

-The value proposition statement goes on top in a functional resume format, followed by the accomplishments, and then you conclude it with your qualifications and educational history last.
+The value proposition statement goes on top in a functional resume format, followed by the accomplishments, then your qualifications and education history last.

-The educational history is highlighted least because we want the hiring managers to be firmly focused on your value proposition statement and skills.
+The education history is highlighted last because we want the hiring managers to be firmly focused on your value proposition statement and skills.

 The hybrid format is ideal for applicants who are making a career change or are already experts in their fields.
 Combine the best of the two previous formats, and you have a hybrid format resume.